sumhungyee/telegram_ai_gptq/README.md

 1. Open the command prompt on your computer.
 Simply search "terminal" on the bottom left and open up the terminal.
 If you run into any installation problems of the `safetensors` file, it may be that your git version is older than 2.34.
 Run `git update-git-for-windows` in the command prompt.
 2. Choose a location on your computer (where you would like to store these files), and note/copy its directory, perhaps using windows explorer.
 For example, `C:\Users\AI_bot` or `C:\Users\xyz\OneDrive\Desktop\AI_bot`.
 Then navigate to this location on the command prompt by typing and entering `cd <directory>`.
 For example, `cd C:\Users\AI_bot`.
 3. Go to the terminal, and clone this repository by entering `git clone https://github.com/sumhungyee/telegram_ai.git`
-4. Navigate to the folder you have just created at `<directory>` and click on `Install.bat`.
+4. Navigate to the folder you have just created at `<directory>` and click on `Installer.bat`.
 This will take a long time.
 5. In the meantime, go to telegram and search for the user/bot "BotFather".
 Create a bot and receive your API token, as well as bot handle.
 6. Adjust and fill in the parameters in `main_settings.ini`!
 Fill in your API token for telegram and your bot's handle.
 Decrease or increase the value under your GPU's VRAM (and make sure to give around 3-4GB of buffer).
 7. Click on  `RUNME.bat` to run the bot!